stett/stett.github.io/_drafts/2022-07-27-rationality-and-the-game-of-clue.md

 I think that the development of such an algorithm for games which involve probabilities and unkowns is an interesting pursuit, and is worth a small moment of existential insecurity here and there.

 And so here we are, thinking about the game of Clue, wherein middle class family members take up roles as an array of paranoid mystery novel stereotypes and accuse each other of brutal violence.
-I imagine this game could be made much more interesting to play simply by changing up or adding more categories of clue cards - for example, rather than being limited to hypotheses such as "Ms. Scarlet, in the Library, with a Candlestick", all of which are about murder, you might add various categories of crime or deed, replace the players with historical figures, perhaps add motivations.
+I imagine this game could be made much more interesting to play simply by adding more categories of clue cards or changing the ones that are already there.
+For example, rather than being limited to hypotheses such as "Ms. Scarlet, in the Library, with a Candlestick", all of which are about murder, you might add various categories of crime or deed, replace the players with historical figures, perhaps add motivations.
 Players might be prompted to utter historical incongruencies like "Abraham Lincoln, Making a porno, in the Library, with a Candlestick".
 Far more interesting.

 In order to leave the door open to such things, I'll use a generalized representation of the game, where there may be any number of categories of clue card, and any number of cards in each category.